mitric-lab/python_for_chemists/src/06-neural_networks/01-slp.md

 The gradient calculation follows Eq. {{eqref: eq:slp_gradient}}.
 Here we have defined several helper variables, such as `d_inner`, which corresponds to $\vec{a} \odot \sigma'(W^T \vec{x}_i + \vec{b})$ and simplifies the gradient calculation.
 Note that we use the numpy function [`np.outer`](https://numpy.org/doc/stable/reference/generated/numpy.outer.html) to calculate the outer product of the vectors `d_inner` $\in \mathbb{R}^n$ and `x$ \in \mathbb{R}^d$.
 Since the weights, and thus also the gradients, have dimensions $d \times n$, we need to transpose the outer product.

+### Training the SLP to classify the Aptamer dataset

 We train the model using a dataset that is inspired by the Aptamer dataset, embedded in two-dimensional PCA space.
 The four clusters, which we have identified already using the $k$-means algorithm, are now labeled in a way that does not allow for a linear decision boundary, similar to the XOR problem.
 You can download the data <a href="../codes/06-neural_networks/aptamer_xor_data.csv" download>here</a>.

 ```python